yoshixi/rails/guides/source/action_mailbox_basics.md

 ## Incineration of InboundEmails

-By default, an InboundEmail that has been successfully processed will be incinerated after 30 days.
+By default, an InboundEmail that has been processed will be incinerated after 30 days, regardless of whether the procession succeeds or fails.
 This ensures you're not holding on to people's data willy-nilly after they may have canceled their accounts or deleted their content.
 The intention is that after you've processed an email, you should have extracted all the data you needed and turned it into domain models and content